by Rebecca Erskine (2010)

 Kathryn Erskine starts Mockingbird with the epigraph, “In hopes that we may all understand each other better.”

-If you want to help your students better understand each other, too, then Mockingbird is a prudent OSOB for MS title for you.
+If you want to help your students better understand each other, too, then Mockingbird is a prudent title for you.
 The protagonist, Caitlin is a beautiful, spirited, brilliant fifth-grader with Asperger’s.
 She possesses abundant strengths and resources to help her manage the many personal challenges she faces.
 Middle school readers will count themselves lucky to improve theirselves daily and offer their gifts to the world as gracefully as Caitlin.
 Caitlin’s example is the essence of Mockingbird.

 Caitlin faces the tremendous losses of both her mom (years ago) and her best friend and brother, Devon (very recently from a school shooting).
 Sadly, Mockingbird remains a very timely book on a subject that remains sensitive.